NonVideri/wordcloud-game/README.md

-# Plans for development

-- Screens
-- Create a "GameWindow" component
-- Create a "Word" component
+# Wordcloud Game

+- A simple word-picking game.
+- Picks a random set of words out of the available ones.